gpw13/augury/README.md

-Given that models might need to be fit separately to different portions of a data frame, such as fitting time series models for each country individually, there are grouped versions of the above functions.
+Given that models might need to be fit separately to different portions of a data frame, such as fitting time series models for each country individually, these functions now accept the argument `group_models` that determines whether to fit separate models to each group in the data frame before joining them back together into the original data frame.

--   `grouped_predict_general_mdl()`
--   `grouped_predict_inla()`
--   `grouped_predict_forecast()`

-The grouped functions apply the modeling separately across each group before joining them back together into the original data frame and returning similar objects as the original functions.

 ## Additional model wrappers